mrqt0/best-practices/python/guidelines.md

 ```
 The version tag is usually prefixed with a `v`.

-You MUST specifiy the package version in your project file, e.g. setup.py.
+You MUST specify the package version in your project file, e.g. `setup.py`.

 Discussion:

 - What exactly is the public API of a python package?
-  - Is it defined by the dosctrings in the `__init__.py`, each module and class?
+  - Is it defined by the docstrings in the `__init__.py`, each module and class?
   - Is it defined by the import hierarchy?
   - Is it defined by all names in the `__all__` list?
   - Is it defined by all packages, modules, functions, classes, methods and
     attributes without leading underscores?
 - What if the package has one or several command-line interfaces?
   Do they need separate versioning?
 - Where should the version number be defined?
 Should it also be part of the
   source code, and if so, how to single-source it?
   - The [Python Packaging Authority](https://packaging.python.org/guides/single-sourcing-package-version/)